0617eth/BluetoothPracticeSwiftUI/README.md

 This is all I can think of right now as I'm a bit tired.
 There may be more I need to mention but this should be enough.
 Send me a message if you have any questions!
 I'll update this README file if things come to mind that I think I need to share.

+EDIT: 02/13/23
+I've learned that going back a view or tapping a button is actually unreachable.
+Just simply touching the screen on the Central Manager will cause the app to crash on that device.
+I have also been in contact with an Apple Developer Technician, and one thing they mentioned to me was this:

+"Aside from some points in your code that could well be causing a crash (use of force unwraps is always risky), the main issue here is the use of CoreBluetooth within a SwiftUI app.

+The CoreBluetooth framework does not directly support SwiftUI, and works on a delegate callback structure like in a UIKit app.
+So, the proper way of implementing CoreBluetooh in a SwiftUI app is by the use of @UIApplicationDelegateAdaptor and implementing CoreBluetooth functionality in this delegate class.
+We have a sample of how CoreBluetooth is used in a SwiftUI project: https://developer.apple.com/documentation/watchkit/interacting_with_bluetooth_peripherals_during_background_app_refresh
+This is somewhat similar to the sample you are working with, with some differences.
+It sends data from the phone app to the watch app.
+The implementation of CoreBluetooth on watchOS is somewhat different than iOS (there are limitations), so you can ignore that for now unless you are also interested in creating a watch app.
+In this project, you will see several targets, and you would want to look at the BARBluetooth target, which is a simple SwiftUI app that advertises and sends some data to the receiving app.
+You can use that as a template to learn how to implement your own app in SwiftUI.
+Note how the ApplicationDelegate is defined in SamplePeripheralApp.swift And ApplicationDelegate.swift kicks off the UIKit application lifecycle which CoreBluetooth will run in."

+Now I have tried using @UIApplicationDelegateAdaptor and it did not work.
+Although I am not really familiar with it, so it's possible I used it wrong.
+Take a look at the project this technician sent me and try implementing @UIApplicationDelegateAdaptor to see if it works for you.